 It’s just not that hard to set up a 10-step (or 30, or 300) sequence in an autoresponder and let that do the selling for you.
 Yes, it helps to have a few “no-selling” sales techniques under your belt.
 But you don’t have to be a marketing genius or a code monkey to make it happen.

-That’s why Perry Marshall’s $4,000 course is actually a fair deal.
+That’s why Perry Marshall’s $4,000 course was actually a fair deal.
 If you have a good product and you know how to find (or buy) traffic, a halfway decent autoresponder sequence will be worth a lot more to you than $4,000.

 Get ready, I’m going to pitch you something